-Finally, we plan to have a closer look at the computability of our limit problem.
+Finally, we plan to take a closer look at the computability of our limit problem.
 We want to emphasize that the alternative version given by System \eqref{system:homogenized_alt} is very well suited for numerical simulations due to the availability of a precomputing strategy.
-Looking first at System \eqref{system:homogenized} it is clear that, although it does not feature the scale heterogeneity anymore, it is still prohibitively expensive from a computational point of view.
-This is simply due the inherent non-linearities (moving boundary problems are posed at the microscopic level) and due to the complex scale coupling, e.g., the macroscopic temperature is driving the moving boundary at the microscopic level.
-For example, looking at the case of a Picard-type iteration resolving the non-linearities: for every iteration, at every time step $t$, and for every node point $x$, several elliptic problems have to be solved.
-Compare the System \eqref{system:homogenized} with System \eqref{system:homogenized_alt}, where we are able to setup a \textit{precomputing strategy}: for a predefined set of values of height values $h_i$, calculate the corresponding functions and coefficients (e.g., $\mathcal{K}^*(h_i)$) and interpolate between these values.
-Such a procedure reduces significantly the computational cost by lowering the number of microscopic problems to be solved.
+Looking first at System \eqref{system:homogenized} it is clear that although it no longer features scale heterogeneity, it is still prohibitively expensive from a computational point of view.
+This is simply due to the inherent nonlinearities (moving boundary problems are posed at the microscopic level) and due to the complex scale coupling, e.g., the macroscopic temperature is driving the moving boundary at the microscopic level.
+For example, looking at the case of a Picard-type iteration resolving the nonlinearities: for every iteration, at every time step $t$, and for every node point $x$, several elliptic cell problems have to be solved.
+Compare the System \eqref{system:homogenized} with System \eqref{system:homogenized_alt}, where we can set up a \textit{ precomputing strategy}: for a predefined set of height values $h_i$, calculate the corresponding functions and coefficients (e.g., $\mathcal{K}^*(h_i)$) and interpolate between these values.
+As a consequence, such a procedure reduces significantly the computational cost by lowering the number of microscopic problems to be solved: Since the effective permeabilities/diffusivities are generally quite stable with respect to the size of inclusions (see, e.g., \cite{Ray2018}) as long as clogging and similar degeneracies are excluded, this precomputing/interpolation step should be relatively inexpensive and easy to setup.
+With precomputing, we might need to solve around 10--20 cell problems overall to already get a pretty good interpolation of $h\mapsto\mathcal{K}^*(h)$ whereas without it we are talking about a number in the order of $(\Delta t\cdot H)^{-1}$ (with time step size $\Delta t$ and $H$ the macroscopic grid size).\footnote{There are alternative but related approaches like a \textit{look-up table} where already calculated values of $\mathcal{K}^*(h)$ are stored and potentially reused on the fly.}

 Of course, this strategy introduces additional approximation errors and assumes some kind of stability to justify interpolation.
-We are currently in the process of analysing the needed stability property and are preparing a suitable numerical schemes for this (and similar) limit moving boundary problems.
+We are currently in the process of analyzing the needed stability property and are preparing a suitable numerical schemes for this (and similar) limit moving boundary problems.